facebook/react-native-website/docs/profiling.md

 When your app is built as profileable and is running on the device, get your app to the point right before the navigation/animation you want to profile and start the ["Capture System Activities" task](https://developer.android.com/studio/profile#start-profiling) in the Android Studio Profiler pane.

 Once the trace starts collecting, perform the animation or interaction you care about.
 Then press "Stop recording".
-You can now either [inspect the trace directly in the Android Studio](https://developer.android.com/studio/profile/jank-detection) or select it in the "Past Recordings" pane, press "Export recording", and open it in a tool like [Perfetto](https://perfetto.dev/).
+You can now [inspect the trace directly in the Android Studio](https://developer.android.com/studio/profile/jank-detection).
+Alternatively, you can select it in the "Past Recordings" pane, press "Export recording", and open it in a tool like [Perfetto](https://perfetto.dev/).

 ### 2. Reading the trace